The mechanics of light

 The third aspect of light.
 Angle.

-The final aspect we need to be aware of for each of your light sources, especially the main source, is the angle of the light in regards to your subjects.
+The final aspect we need to be aware of for each of your light sources, especially the main source, is the angle of the light regarding your subjects.

 A different angle of light source provides a different stylistic approach.
 Different angles make for more flat, or dramatic images.
 That is because when light hits different planes of your subjects, it sculpts the resulting form differently.
 Do not forget, that light is the only means that creates a photographic image inside the sensor of the film of your camera.